microsoft/MixedRealityToolkit-Unity/Documentation/README_Pointers.md

 Other parameters:

 - eventsToReceive - if set to Touch, the object will receive _OnTouchDown_ _OnTouchUpdate_ and _OnTouchUp_ events.
 If set to pointer, the object will receive _OnPointerDown_ and _OnPointerUp_ events.
 - touchableSurface - use this to help compute the bounds of the surface.
-Bounds will automatically adjust to the attached BoxCollider, UnityUI element, or can be set manually by adjusting _bounds_
+Bounds will automatically adjust to the attached BoxCollider, UnityUI element, or can be set manually by adjusting _bounds_.